mlange-42/yarner/guide/src/blocks-and-macros.md

 ```
 ````

-As a complete example, the main file content could look like this:
+As a complete example, the content of a file `main.rs.md` could look like this:

 ````markdown
 # Simple example